+Do you love really good bread, the crusty variety?
+Me too.
 While we live in foreign countries, most of us expats learn to enjoy some of the food that is on offer in our new habitats.
 Not all the food, mind you.
 In Ghana, West Africa, I found it a challenge to eat snail stew.
-Snails the size of Italian salamis are for sale in the markets and by the road from vendors with large head pans full of the squirming critters.
+Snails the size of Italian salamis are for sale in the markets and by the road from vendors with large head pans full of the squirming gastropods.

-Still, no matter how well we foreigners in alien lands adapt, most of us will continue to have cravings for foods we grew up with, like sauerkraut, Marmite, Twinkies, and other culinary delights.
-Me, having grown up in rainy Holland, I crave good sharp cheese and crusty bread.
-When my mate and I first arrived in Ghana, this kind of bread was not easy to find.
-The story below recounts my efforts to obtain my daily fix.
-I’ve posted it before, but I’ve jazzed it up a bit and thought it might be worth offering it up again.
+Still, no matter how well we foreigners in alien lands adapt, most of us will continue to have cravings for foods we grew up with, like sauerkraut, Marmite, Twinkies, cow foot soup, and other culinary delights.
+(Cow feet soup?
+Yes, I have eaten it).
+Having grown up in rainy Holland, I crave good sharp cheese and crusty bread.
+When my American prince and I first arrived in Ghana, this kind of bread was not easy to find.
+The story below recounts my efforts to obtain my daily fix of good bread.
 And if you wonder about the photo, yes, I baked that bread.
-In some places, baking your own bread, is the best way to go.
-(You want the recipe?
-Here you go: No-Knead Crusty Bread.)
+In some places, baking your own bread is the best way to go.

 Without bread, all is misery. – William Cobbett

 Ghana has lots of wonderful food, but the local bread is not a prize winner.
-The Ghanaians favor the airy, anemic white bread introduced by the Brits during colonial times.
+Many Ghanaians favor the airy, anemic white bread.
 They sell it everywhere, including by the side of the road.
 In some places, stall after stall is stacked high with identical big loaves of nutritionless fluff bread.
 Vendors will jump in front of your car and wave a loaf at you as if you hadn’t noticed them from half a mile away.

-I do not buy this bread.
-Some of the shops in Accra also sell Middle Eastern flat breads such as pita and lavash because of the big Lebanese population that has lived here for a number of generations.
-Delicious, flavorful bread, but it’s not the comfort food from my own European cultural heritage.
+Newly arrived in the country, I was not charmed by this bread.
+I did find shops in Accra selling Middle Eastern flat breads such as pita and lavash because of the big Lebanese population that has lived in Ghana for a number of generations.
+Delicious, flavorful bread, but it wasn’t the comfort food from my own European cultural heritage.

 Map in hand, I struggled through narrow, potholed streets and managed to find the modest establishment.
 However, I did not find bread.
-It wasn’t sold on the premises, I was told.
-Every morning the lot was sent fresh from the oven to Ghana Groceries, not far away.
+The friendly Ghanaian baker of German bread explained to me that the bread was baked but not sold on the premises.
+Every morning the lot was sent fresh from the oven to the local supermarket, Ghana Groceries, not far away.

-Ghana Groceries is owned or part-owned by Libyans and they are Bad Guys.
-The United Sates has not yet — at the time of this writing — lifted the trade embargo on Libya and all expatriate Americans in, or connected to, government service are instructed not to spend their money in businesses owned by Libyans.
-My intimate relationship with such an American obligates me to honor that directive as well, which generally is no hardship except when you get between me and my bread.
+My heart sank!
+(Yes, I know this is a cliché, but I felt it drop!)
+The good crusty bread of my dreams was sitting in a verboten grocery store.
+A verboten grocery story, you ask?
+Yes.
+I never imagined politics would come between me and my bread, but there it was: Ghana Groceries was owned or part-owned by Libyans and Libyans were, at the time, Bad Guys.
+The United States had not yet lifted the trade embargo on Libya and all expatriate Americans in, or connected to, government service were instructed not to spend their money in businesses owned by Libyans.
+My intimate relationship with such an American obligated me to honor that directive as well, which generally was no hardship except when you get between me and my bread.

-I told the Ghanaian baker of German bread my plight and he sighed sympathetically.
+I told the Ghanaian baker of German bread my plight.
+He sighed sympathetically.
 I was not the first person to tell him this sorry tale, but fortunately he knew the solution.
-I could place an order any day and pick it up fresh early the next morning right there at his politically correct bakery.
+I could place an order any day and pick up the loaves fresh early the next morning right there at his politically correct bakery.

-So this is what I do and it works well.
-I buy a number of loaves at a time and freeze them in my big American freezer.
-They’re still warm when I pick them up and you should smell my car.
+So this is what I did and it worked well.
+I’d buy a number of loaves at a time and freeze them in my big American freezer.
+They would still be warm when I picked them up and if only you could have smelled my car.
 I could get high on the fragrance of warm bread.

-Then one Saturday morning, a dusty harmattan morning when the sun is barely visible through the haze of Sahara sand, my mate GD and I are a little late and the baker has taken our bread along with the rest to Ghana Groceries.
-I try not to let the panic take over and drag in a deep, calming breath, inhaling, no doubt, millions of Sahara sand particles.
+Then one Saturday morning, a dusty harmattan morning when the sun was barely visible through the haze of Sahara sand, my American prince and I were a little late and the baker had taken our bread along with the rest to Ghana Groceries.
+I tried not to let the panic take over and dragged in a deep, calming breath, inhaling, no doubt, millions of Sahara sand particles.
 What to do?

-“Good God,” he mutters, “you’d think we’re doing a drug deal.”
+“Good God,” he muttered, “you’d think we’re doing a drug deal.”

 * * *